osousa/livematrix/README.md

 ### Configure paths on client-side

-On the "client" folder (Not the submodule), download the config.json file, and put it inside a /static/config.json folder relative to your index.html:
+On the repo's "client" folder (Not the submodule), download the config.json file, and put it inside a /static/config.json folder relative to your index.html:

 ```
 root/ .